“Ugh, now I can finally breathe.”

 The various Jungs present, protesting their innocence, beat their chests in frustration one after another.

-As the chaos grew, the expedition leader broadcasted through a megaphone, “Let’s refrain from trusting unverified provocations.”
-Not that it mattered—by then, he was already slipping into the Shadow Night Market.
+As the chaos escalated, the expedition leader broadcast a PSA through the megaphone, urging people not to trust unverified provocations.
+Not that I cared—I was already making my way into the Shadow Night Market.

 [You have stolen the Golden Collar.